zhendrikse/tdd/tdd-katas/gilded-rose-kata/gilded-rose-javascript/instructions.md

 directory.
 Make  sure this file name and the import/require statement are properly aligned!

-Next, enter your generated kata directory and the approvals test library
+Next, enter your generated kata directory and install the approvals test library

 ```shell